FPGAwars/icestudio/source/userguide.rst

 * Edit an I/O block: name, type and value.
 * Edit a Constant block: name, type and value.
 * Edit a Code block: ports, parameters and content.
-* Edit an Information block: content.
+* Edit an Information block: type and content.
 * Change the board.
+* Change the language.

 Take a snapshot